-Choices for open source journal publication are rapidly increasing in the field of Urology.
-They are not however all created equal.
-There remains a haze of uncertainty when it comes to publication in open access journals.
-Ultimately, like much in medicine, one must use their clinical judgement to distinguish between reputable and predatory publishers.
-There remains quite successful and powerful open access journals and to outright ignore these would be a shame and unnecessarily punitive.
+Choices for open-source journal publication are rapidly increasing in the field of urology.
+They are not, however, all created equal.
+There remains a haze of uncertainty when it comes to publication in open-access journals.
+Ultimately, like much in medicine, one must use his/her clinical judgement to distinguish between reputable and predatory publishers.
+There are several credible, successful open-access journals and to outright ignore these would be a shame and unnecessarily punitive.
 We are suggesting that there be appropriate due diligence in establishing the authenticity of the journal.
-Consultation with a colleague or medical librarian, when in doubt, can clarify the status of an OA journal.
-Unfortunately if not careful, publication in many of these journals will increase the risk of seeing academic careers perish rather than flourish.
+When in doubt, consultation with a colleague or medical librarian can clarify the status of an open-access journal.
+Unfortunately, if not careful, publication in many of these journals will increase the risk of seeing academic careers perish rather than flourish.